rizvi5a/page2-portfolio/README.md

 Link to Github pages website: https://the64man1.github.io/Gooberville-Foods/

  <img src="assets/images/Project-1.png" alt="Project-1 Picture>/img">
-There were five hardworking contributors for this page; there names are as follow:
+There were five hardworking contributors for this website; there names are as follow:

-1. Cristobal Canales
+A. Max Quintanilla
-2. Max Quintanilla
+B. Katherine Seeburger
-3. Katherine Seeburger
+C. Luis Cuevas
-4. Luis Cuevas
+D. Syed S. Rizvi
-5. Syed S. Rizvi
+E. Cristobal Canales

 # Password Generator:

-this random password generator is based on JavaScript and uses lower & upper case letters, numberes and special characters to generate a password between 8 to 15 characters long.
+This random password generator is based on JavaScript and uses lower & upper case letters, numberes and special characters to generate a password between 8 to 15 characters long.

 Link to Github Repo: https://github.com/rizvi5a/PasswordGen